 It might be tempting to explain your life’s history to the board, but try to answer the questions as clearly and succinctly as possible.
 This is just as important when discussing your past as it is describing your future plans.
 Want to be on the board one day?
 Planning on updating the hardwood floors in your apartment?
 As a general rule, do not to give anything away in your co-op board interview.
 Stating that you’re taking things one day at a time, or that you’re willing to help out, tells the board that you’re inclined to be involved but don’t plan to make any drastic changes.

-Common Questions Asked in a Co-Op Board Interview
+Common Questions They Are Likely to Ask in a Co-Op Board Interview

 Keep in mind that these questions are all asked for specific reasons.
 The board wants to know what kind of an impact you’ll have on your neighbors and how much you’ll contribute to the community, so be sure you’ve gone over possible answers with your broker before your co-op board interview.